rl1987/trickster.dev/tricksterblog/content/post/understanding-javascript-packers.md

 }('1 0="0 2";3.4(0);', 5, 5, 'hello|let|world|console|log'.split('|'), 0, {}))
 ```

-In the outermost layer we see that `eval()` function is called with a value
+In the outermost layer we see that `eval()` function takes a JS code string
 returned by immediately invoked function with five parameters - `p`, `a`, `c`,
 `k`, `e` and `r`.
 The values for these arguments are related to original code
 snippet and in aggregate represent a packed representation.
 The innermost